Thank you.

 Being right,

-Fear of true awakening.
+Fear of true awakening,

-Fear that when I leave Ashwin I won't have this,
+Fear that when I leave Ashland,

 Yes,